 1. You’re not that funny.

-Let’s say you’re brilliant. you’re on par with Emo Philips or Mitch Hedberg (I’d give you an example of female comedians, but you only know a few of them).
-Let's say you are really, really good.
+Let’s say you’re brilliant. you’re on par with Emo Philips or Mitch Hedberg (I’d give you an example of female comedians, but you only know two of them).
+Let’s say you are really, really good.
 You could say something I totally disagree with, and even find offensive.
-But you're so creative and you do it so well that I'm still impressed and I laugh.
+But you’re so creative and you do it so well that I’m still impressed, and I laugh.
 If you do that, congratulations!
-Here’s your frickin' tiara.
+Here’s your frickin’ tiara.

-The truth is, being that good is like being a baseball star.
-You're probably not there, yet.
-You're probably not that funny.
+The truth is, being that good at comedy is like being a major league baseball star.
+You’re probably not there, yet.
+You’re probably not that good.
 So…

-INSTEAD: Don't try so hard to be funny.
+INSTEAD: Don’t try so hard to be funny.
 Give being real a try.
 After a while, people will start to want to hear what you have to say.
 You will find punchlines naturally.
 You will get better and better.
 I promise.
-And then I'll come see your show.
+And then I’ll be excited to come see your show.

 I want more from you.
+I believe in you.
 You can do it.